 Let’s focus on the known facts and take positive actions to help everyone stay safe.
-Let’s increase our understanding and get rid of some harmful misconceptions.
-Driving while impaired by cannabis, AKA high IS dangerous.
-It is important that parents talk with their young drivers so that they understand the risks of driving high and of getting in the car with an impaired driver.
-Also consider being a positive example of never driving while impaired.
+Driving while high or impaired by cannabis IS dangerous.
+It is important that parents talk with young drivers about the risks of driving high or getting in the car with an impaired driver, and always be a positive example by never driving impaired.

 How does cannabis impair my driving ability?

 THC (tetrahydrocannabinol), the intoxicating chemical in cannabis, may impair the ability to drive or perform important tasks safely because it:

 - makes it hard to focus and track multiple moving objects at once, and

 Cannabis can affect your ability to function at your best.
 There is a misconception that using

 cannabis makes you a better driver.
 The truth is, the physical and mental effects of cannabis make driving dangerous.
 Things could change in an instant that could cause harm to yourself or others if you cannot react quickly.
 Using alcohol with cannabis increases impairment and the risk of collision.
 Don’t drive high and don’t mix alcohol with cannabis.
 Depending on how you react to the strength and type of cannabis, the effects could be immediate or delayed and last for a shorter or longer time.

 Can I be charged with impaired driving if I get caught?

 Yes.
 Police can legally request a driver to undergo a Standardized Field Sobriety Test, oral saliva test, or blood test to confirm impairment and/or presence of drugs over the legal limit (illegal, prescription, or over-the-counter medications).
 If you are found impaired to drive, you will be subject to serious penalties ranging from fines and immediate license suspensions, to criminal charges and jail time.

 What are the laws related to driving and cannabis?